itsharsh9876/AVL_ADVNACE-MOD-2/README.md

 ```
 ./scripts/run.sh;
 ```
-By default, this allocates all funds on the network

 5. Next, we'll need to build this.
 We can use the following command from this location to do so:
 ```
 ./scripts/build.sh